Home equity loans and HELOC loans provide you with cash using the equity you have built up in your home.

-Only your payment history (35%) has a bigger impact on your credit score.
+Only your payment history (35%) has a more significant impact on your credit score.
 Try to get those balances below 10% of the credit limit to maximize your credit score before having a lender run your credit.

 Have a friend or family member add you as an authorized user

-An authorized user is a second person listed on a credit card account that is allowed to use the account.
-When someone adds you as an authorized user on a credit account, the entire account history is reported on your credit report which will raise your credit rating.
+An authorized user is a second person listed on a credit card account allowed to use the account.
+When someone adds you as an authorized user on a credit account, the entire account history is reported on your credit report, which will raise your credit rating.

 Pay off other debts